 May 2020 saw the duo launch Escape which topped the month’s chart.
 It is really hard to place this track into a genre because of the various elements of trap, hip-hop, and bass used.
 It is the fusion of the genres that made the track a memorable one.
 Along with complete vocal samples, and synth-wave leads, the track instantly gives a bassy vibe to any party.

 Escape is famous for offering a unique textured sound that is matched with bassy beats.
 This has put them in the eyes of some of the renowned musicians in the dance music industry.
-The pair seems to be hard at work with Escape being one of the many tracks they have released over the past few months this year.

 3. Middle Child- J Cole

 Since his debut release ‘Cole World: The Sideline Story’ that defied industry expectations by selling over 200,000 copies, J Cole has become a breakthrough artist for many rap music lovers.
 Middle Child directed by Mez talks about how a great artist like Cole is stuck within his era and between generations.
 This is what he means by naming the track Middle Child.
 The lyrics and the accompanying music video exhibited the current state of rap, race, and capitalism.

 The lyrics describe him as the middle child of the larger rap family.
 He is trying to tell his listeners that he is trying to fit between the rap artists like Wiz Khalifa who came before him and new artists like Kendrick Lamar.

 Amon Tobin is a highly acclaimed musician around the world for his experimenting style with music.
 He is a major figure in electronic music over the past two decades and the media likes to call him the LA-based electronic wizard.
 His music is appreciated because his compositions are uniquely relevant and timeless, always creating new ideas.